 ESA provided these facts about the weather on Mars.

 And like on Earth, winters are cold and summers are warm on Mars, but the planet’s overall temperature is a lot cooler, it has a yearly average temperature of minus 60 degrees Celsius (-76 degrees Fahrenheit).
 In addition, the planet experiences different weather phenomena throughout the seasons.
-And a weather phenomenon that reappears every year around the southern spring and summer is the Arsia Mons Elongated Cloud, a cloud of ice crystals that can reach up to 1,100 miles (1800 kilometers) in length.
+And a weather phenomenon that reappears every year around the southern spring and summer is the Arsia Mons Elongated Cloud, a cloud of ice crystals that can reach up to 1,100 miles (1,800 km) in length.
 It repeats for at least 80 sols and then disappears again during the rest of the year.

 Bottom line: The Mars calendar year 37 begins on December 26, 2022.
 Happy New Year to Mars!